kubernetes/kubernetes/docs/getting-started-guides/docker-multinode.md

 _Note_:
 There is a [bug](https://github.com/docker/docker/issues/14106) in Docker 1.7.0 that prevents this from working correctly.
-Please install Docker 1.6.2 or wait for Docker 1.7.1.
+Please install Docker 1.6.2 or Docker 1.7.1.

 **Table of Contents**